"Would you shoot somebody?"

 After introductions, I'm invited to speak about my interests.
 I'd rehearsed this.
 I covered the Duke of Edinburgh Award Scheme, adventure training, boxing and my dodgy academic results.
 I offered up that I'm bored with education, was seeking some adventure and a challenge.

-"Would you shot someone?"
+"Would you shoot someone?"
 Ms Calderwood asked.
 Bloody hell, I did not see that one coming.

 “Yes,” I blurted out “Well, depends on the situation.”
 Nice recovery.